Christopher Pyne: Post-political career

+Since late 2020, Pyne has taken on roles in the Australian defence industry.
+He is chairman of the advisory board of Australia's largest Australian owned small arms and munitions company Nioa, and chairman of the advisory board of the Australian Missile Corporation.
+He also sits on the board of ASX Listed, Xtek Ltd, a Canberra-based body armour and unmanned vehicle manufacturer and supplier globally.

+Pyne is the Executive Chairman of the South Australia (SA) branch of the American Chamber of Commerce in Australia, and an Ambassador of the Adelaide Football Club.

+Pyne was appointed to the National Library of Australia Council on 20 November 2025.

 Lobbying

 Pyne was listed on the South Australian lobbyist register on 26 July 2019 as a co-owner of GC Advisory Pty Ltd, which he co-owns with Adam Howard.
-The firm's many clients include Duxton Capital, Hickinbotham Group, Polites Group, RacingSA, the City of Burnside and Thomson Geer Lawyers.
+The firm's clientele includes Duxton Capital, Hickinbotham Group, Polites Group, RacingSA, the City of Burnside and Thomson Geer Lawyers.